 In fact, the July 31, 2009 issue of Time Magazine stated that, “In some 300 million annual visits to chiropractors, massage therapists and other non-physician caregivers, we spend $11.9 billion, about a quarter of out-of-pocket spending for traditional doctor’s visits.”
 The total spending on alternatives in 2009 was 34 billion.
 What do statistics like this really mean?

 Plainly stated; alternatives are valued!
 They are valued so highly because they work.
-To suggest otherwise would be to suggest that the majority of the American public is just plain gullible and stupid.
+To suggest otherwise would be to suggest that the majority of the American public is just plain gullible.
+And stupid to boot.
 But, even though things are slowly improving, much of the medical community continues to take pot shots at the alternatives.
-Lest you think I am being overly-critical, take a look at a few recent comments.
+Lest you think I am being overly-critical, take a look at a few recent comments from the mouthpieces charged with protecting industry.

 “The AMA The AMA did some very regrettable things.
 They used inappropriate language, referring to chiropractors as rabid dogs.
 They attacked chiropractors as killers without any supporting evidence.
 Their intent was to destroy chiropractic.
 They tried to conceal what they were doing.
 Their biggest mistake was to prohibit MDs from associating with chiropractors.
 The AMA distributed “Quack Packs” and 10,000 copies of an anti-chiropractic book, Ralph Lee Smith’s At Your Own Risk: The Case Against Chiropractic.” – Outspoken critic of Chiropractic, Dr. Harriet Hall from a book review on early Chiropractors.